Fractional coloring with local demands and applications to degree-sequence bounds on the independence number: Results and conjectures

-Reed's Conjecture~\cite{R98} states that every graph $G$ satisfies $\chi(G) \leq \lceil (\Delta(G) + 1 + \omega(G))/2\rceil$, where $\omega(G)$ is the size of the largest clique in $G$.
+Fajtlowicz~\cite{F78, F84} proved that every graph $G$ satisfies $|V(G)|/\alpha(G) \leq (\Delta(G) + \omega(G) + 1)/2$, where $\omega(G)$ is the size of the largest clique in $G$.
+Reed's Conjecture~\cite{R98} states that this bound can be generalized to the chromatic number up to rounding, that is every graph $G$ satisfies $\chi(G) \leq \lceil (\Delta(G) + 1 + \omega(G))/2\rceil$.
 This conjecture is currently a major open problem in graph coloring; however, it is a well-known folklore result that its fractional relaxation holds (for example, see~\cite{MR02}).
-In fact, the rounding is not necessary, i.e.\ $\chi_f(G) \leq (\Delta(G) + 1 + \omega(G))/2$ for every graph $G$.
+In fact, the rounding is not necessary, that is $\chi_f(G) \leq (\Delta(G) + 1 + \omega(G))/2$ for every graph $G$, so this bound generalizes Fajtlowicz's~\cite{F78, F84} bound on the independence number.
 We conjecture the ``local demands'' version of this result, as follows.